-- (1) Every person, coach and spectator at a pool on local government property shall at all times observe any reasonable direction given by the Manager, attendant or authorised person. - (2) The Manager, attendant, or authorised person shall refuse admission to a pool area, any person who- - (a) in his or her opinion is- - (i) under the minimum age of that specified in the Code of Practice for the Design, Operation, Management and Maintenance of Aquatic Facilities and who is unaccompanied by a responsible person over the age of that specified in the Code of Practice for the Design, Operation, Management and Maintenance of Aquatic Facilities; - (ii) under the minimum age of that specified in the Code of Practice for the Design, Operation, Management and Maintenance of Aquatic Facilities and who is unaccompanied by a responsible person over the age of that specified in the Code of Practice for the Design, Operation, Management and Maintenance of Aquatic Facilities where the responsible person is incapable of, or not providing, adequate supervision of, or care, for that person; - (iii) suffering from any contagious, infectious or cutaneous disease or complaint, or is in an unclean condition; or - (iv) under the influence of liquor or a prohibited drug; or - (b) is to be refused admission under and in accordance with a decision of the local government for breaching any clause of this local law. - (3) If a person referred to in paragraph (a) or (b) of subclause (2) is in a pool area, a Manager or an authorised person must- - (a) direct the person to leave; and - (b) if the person refuses or fails to leave, remove the person or arrange for the person to be removed, from the pool area. - (4) At the discretion of the Manager, a pool area or any part thereof, may at any time be set aside for the use of certain persons to the exclusion of others.
+- (1) Every person at a pool on local government property shall at all times observe any reasonable direction given by the Manager, attendant or authorised person. - (2) The Manager, attendant, or authorised person shall refuse admission to a pool area, any person who- - (a) in his or her opinion is- - (i) under the minimum age of that specified in the Code of Practice for the Design, Operation, Management and Maintenance of Aquatic Facilities and who is unaccompanied by a responsible person over the age of that specified in the Code of Practice for the Design, Operation, Management and Maintenance of Aquatic Facilities, as amended from time to time; - (ii) under the minimum age of that specified in the Code of Practice for the Design, Operation, Management and Maintenance of Aquatic Facilities, as amended from time to time, and who is unaccompanied by a responsible person over the age of that specified in the Code of Practice for the Design, Operation, Management and Maintenance of Aquatic Facilities, as amended from time to time, where the responsible person is incapable of, or not providing, adequate supervision of, or care, for that person; or - (iii) suffering from any contagious, infectious or cutaneous disease or complaint, or is in an unclean condition; or - (iv) under the influence of liquor or a prohibited drug; or - (b) is to be refused admission under and in accordance with a decision of the local government for breaching any clause of this local law. - (3) If a person referred to in paragraph (a) or (b) of subclause (2) is in a pool area, a Manager or an authorised person must- - (a) direct the person to leave; and - (b) if the person refuses or fails to leave, remove the person or arrange for the person to be removed, from the pool area. - (4) At the discretion of the Manager, a pool area or any part thereof, may at any time be set aside for the use of certain persons to the exclusion of others.